ARCHER2-HPC/archer2-docs/docs/quick-start/quickstart-users.md

         If you see this, you should delete the offending host key from your `~/.ssh/known_hosts` file (in the example above the offending line is line #11)

-=== "4-cabinet system"
-    You will first be prompted for your machine account password.
-Once you have entered your password successfully, you will then be prompted for the passphrase associated with your SSH key pair.
-You need to enter both credentials correctly to be able to access the ARCHER2 4-cabinet system.

 !!! tip
     If your SSH key pair is not stored in the default location (usually